jnelson16/springboard-capstone/project-writeup.markdown

 One factor that may contribute to differences in stats is that some teams are in the American League while others are in the National League.
 The American League, because they have a designated hitter and the pitchers do not hit, tend to have bigger hitters, who tend to be paid higher salaries.
 Statistically, this means that while the leagues have similar median and mean salaries, the standard deviation of AL salaries tends to be larger.

 ### Salary Over Time

 Salaries have increased significantly since 1985.
 From 1985 to 2015, total team salaries increased by over a factor of 11, though about half of the increase is due to inflation.
 Adjusting for inflation, total team salaries have still increased by a factor of 5.
 The rise in salaries has been fairly steady over time, though there is a sharp increase in median salary beginning in 2013.

-The distributions of both total team salaries and individual player salaries are consistently right-tailed over time.
+The distributions of both total team salaries and individual player salaries are consistently right-tailed over time, even when logged.

 ### Impact of Salary on Wins